MilesEDaniels/Compare_7DADM_Mean_Daily/README.md

 ### Summary

 It seem that we can relate DM to 7DADM, but that we will need to account for both space and time (probably not a surprise).
 We could use the file titled “DA_7DADM_Lookup_9_13_2024.xlsx” to do this by using it as a lookup table for a particular river location and month, or we could take another approach.
+However, applying a correction factrr that ignores regional space and time componets would lead to biased inferecne.